UlyssesZh/UlyssesZh.github.io/_posts/2023-11-09-lattice-algebraic.md

 title: Rotational symmetry of plane lattices as a simple example of algebraic number theory
 date: 2023-11-09 23:53:41 -0800
 categories:
   - math
 tags:
   - complex
   - condensed matter physics
   - algebraic number theory
   - lattice
   - mathematical physics
 layout: post
+excerpt: >
-excerpt: 'For a plane lattice, there is only a finite number of different rotational symmetries that are compatible with the discrete translational symmetry.
+  For a plane lattice,
+  there is only a finite number of different rotational symmetries that are compatible with the discrete translational symmetry.
   For example, the 5-fold rotational symmetry is not one of them.
   Why is that?
-It turns out that whether an $m$-fold symmetry is compatible with translational symmetry is the same as whether $\varphi(m)\le2$.'
+It turns out that whether an $m$-fold symmetry is compatible with translational symmetry is the same as whether $\varphi(m)\le2$.
 ---

 Here is an exercise problem from *Modern Condensed Matter Physics* (Girvin and Yang, 2019):{%copy%}